 Safe Mooring Tips

-● An anchored boat needs checked daily for secureness, while a moored boat can typically sit for weeks without concern.
+While an anchored boat needs to be checked for secureness frequently (sometimes multiple times per hour depending on tides and currents), a moored boat can typically sit for weeks—sometimes even years—without concern.
 That said, it is a good idea to routinely check your mooring and make sure it is still holding and safely securing your boat.

-Parking a boat is nothing like parking a car or another type of vehicle or vessel.
-It’s a unique practice that requires knowledge of all of your options, including mooring.
-Boats are expensive and the last thing that you need is to cause a lot of damage or even lose your boat in the open water because of improper mooring or docking.
+Parking and storing a boat on the water is a unique practice that requires a solid working knowledge of all available options, equipment, techniques, and limitations.
+Boats are expensive and the last thing that you need as a boat owner is to cause property damage to your vessel or another owner’s vessel.
+Perhaps most importantly, you do not want to lose your boat in the open water because of improper mooring setups.

 Use the information in this guide to hone your mooring and guarantee that your boat is secure and protected while you’re away.
 Fortunately, there is no shortage of gear available for the various boats on the water today, making it easy for everyone to get the best tools and equipment for the job.